askui/askui-runner/README.md

 Requirements:
 - [PDM](https://pdm.fming.dev/latest/) 2.8 or higher for contributing and creating the JSON schema of the config

 Find out about all configuration options by taking a look at the JSON schema of the configuration.
-You can generate an up-to-date JSON schema by cloning this repository and running.
+You can generate an up-to-date JSON schema by cloning this repository and running the following commands.

 ```bash
 ## Install and initialize pdm